Blending is a great way of making soups, sauces and other dishes.

 Blending: To blend, place the ingredients in a tall container and cover.
 Use an immersion blender or pour into a standard blender (or food processor if you want it to be even smoother).
 Pulse until blended.

-Pureeing: Add the ingredients to your food processor/food mill and press puree until smooth.
+Pureeing: Add the ingredients to your blender/food mill/mixer and press puree until smooth.
 If needed, add water while blending for desired consistency.

 If you aren’t sure which one is best for your dish, just remember that pureed dishes need some cooling time while blended dishes can usually go straight from the stove top into serving bowls.